-Against these 4 scales, it commits us to 33 actions across the 4 outcome areas of the vision - a sustainable, inclusive, innovative and experiential economy.
+Against these 4 scales, the strategy commits us to 33 actions across the 4 outcome areas of the vision - a sustainable, inclusive, innovative and experiential economy.

-Momentum building projects provide immediate focus on 8 complex challenges.
+The strategy promotes experimentation and process that enable, with 8 momentum building projects providing immediate focus for collaboration on complex systemic challenges.
 These range from accelerating the transformation to a green economy through to exploring innovative approaches to occupying vacant office space.